HW#1: Extreme Rainfall Deficit in Singapore#

 # using the + icon in the toolbar to add a cell.

-For the driest season you identified in Q1, find the seasonal maximum rainfall deficit based on the 30-day moving average rainfall deficit (please use centered moving average).
-This will result in a data set of 40 values, one value for each year.
-Fit two GEV distributions of seasonal maximum rainfall deficit using data from the first 20 years (1981-2000) and the last 20 years (2001-2020) separately.
-To do this, estimate the GEV parameters using (i) Maximum Likelihood, and (ii) L-Moments, respectively.
-(Details on fitting a GEV distribution can be found in the Scipy tutorial).
-(Hint: The rainfall deficit can be obtained by subtracting the 30-day moving average rainfall from the mean rainfall calculated in Q1) (40 marks)
+Find the seasonal maximum rainfall deficit for DJF, based on the 30-day centered moving average rainfall deficit.
+This will result in a data set of 39 values, one value for each year.
+Fit a GEV distribution to the time series of seasonal maximum rainfall deficits.
+To do this, estimate the GEV parameters using (i) Maximum Likelihood and (ii) L-Moments, respectively.
+(Details on fitting a GEV distribution can be found in the Scipy tutorial)

 # Your solutions go here.